 Assessments are authentic, varied, and comprehensive to reflect each child’s learning experiences, including their social and emotional growth.
 These assessments include teacher observations and notes, discussions, portfolios, teacher-developed tests, and student self-reflections.

 TK-5 students receive a skills checklist that is shared with parents during parent-teacher conferences twice a year.
 Middle school students receive both grades and a written evaluation each trimester.

 Synergy School follows state and federal standards.
 The approach of the Common Core State Standards emphasizes process over product, helping students develop critical thinking and analytical skills and the ability to then apply knowledge.
 This is an approach we have had since our school was founded in 1973.

-Students in kindergarten do not receive homework.
+Students in TK and kindergarten do not receive homework.
 In 1st through 3rd grades, homework is generally 20 minutes a night, primarily reading.
 Fourth and 5th graders can expect about a half hour to 45 minutes per night.
 By the time students are in middle school, homework is generally one to two hours a night.